atomix/atomix.github.io/docs/latest/getting-started/index.md

   <dependency>
     <groupId>io.atomix</groupId>
     <artifactId>atomix</artifactId>
-    <version>2.1.0-beta3</version>
+    <version>2.1.0-SNAPSHOT</version>
   </dependency>
   <dependency>
     <groupId>io.atomix</groupId>
     <artifactId>atomix-raft</artifactId>
-    <version>2.1.0-beta3</version>
+    <version>2.1.0-SNAPSHOT</version>
   </dependency>
   <dependency>
     <groupId>io.atomix</groupId>
     <artifactId>atomix-primary-backup</artifactId>
-    <version>2.1.0-beta3</version>
+    <version>2.1.0-SNAPSHOT</version>
   </dependency>
 </dependencies>
 ```

 ## Bootstrapping a Cluster

 The first step to working with Atomix is forming a cluster.
-Atomix clusters consist of three types of nodes:
+Atomix clusters consist of two types of members:
-* `CORE` nodes participate in a consensus algorithm that is both persistent and strongly consistent
-* `DATA` nodes participate in a scalable, in-memory multi-primary replication protocol
-* `CLIENT` nodes are stateless and must connect to `CORE`/`DATA` nodes to store state remotely
+* `PERSISTENT` members exist in the cluster configuration whether available or not
+* `EPHEMERAL` members join and leave the cluster based on their availability

-To form a cluster, typically a set of `CORE` or `DATA` nodes need to be bootstrapped.
-Additionally, if using distributed primitives, one or more [partition groups](/docs/latest/user-manual/cluster-management/partition-groups) must be configured.
+To form a cluster, typically a set of nodes need to be bootstrapped.
+Additionally, if using distributed primitives, one or more [partition groups][partition-groups] must be configured.

 ### Using the Java API